elbosso/warc2sitemap/README.md

 ## Inner workings

 WARC files can be created for example by using [wget](https://wiki.archiveteam.org/index.php/Wget_with_WARC_output).
-The application currently only supports uncompressed WARC files.
+The application currently supports uncompressed as well as compressed WARC files.

 * The WARC file is scanned for *response* objects
 * Of those found, only the ones having media type *text/html* are considered